Andrew Neal

 Job Title

-Senior Lecturer in Politics and International Relations; Director of Postgraduate Research Programmes for the School of Social and Political Science
+Professor of International Security; Director of Postgraduate Research Programmes for the School of Social and Political Science

 Research interests